fahimSiam/Date-Structures-Arrays-Singly-linkedlist-Python/README.md

-# Date-Structures-Array's-Python
+# Date Structures Array's and Signly Linked linkedlist Python
-This is a repository for all the problems I have solved regarding data structures linear and circular Arrays in python.
-This covers all the basics in manipulating r arrays. the array manipulation has been done in python but all the other data- structure coding has been done in java in a different "Data- Structures-Java repository. this is a repository of all my assignments in CSE220(DATA STRUCTURES).
+This is a repository for all the problems I have solved regarding data structures linear and circular Arrays and singly linked linkedlist in python.
+This covers all the basics in manipulating arrays. the array and singly linked linkedlist manipulation has been done in python but all the other data- structure coding has been done in java in a different "Data- Structures-Java repository. this is a repository of all my assignments in CSE220(DATA STRUCTURES).
 THESE ARE THE TASKS DESCRIPTION:
 1. Shift Left k Cells